wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-dragonspawn-green.md

 **Movement:** fast <br>
 **Morale:** reckless <br>

-As an aberration, the dragonspawn *resists mind attacks* and *does not die* unless its killer succeeds a save vs fear.
-Additionaly, they are immune to poison, can hold their breath for 1 hour and have a great sense of smell.
+Greenspawns are immune to poison, can hold their breath for 1 hour and have a great sense of smell.

 **Attacks (1/round)**